Crittora Logo

 Flow Summary

-1. API caller sends user credentials and API keys in headers, and plaintext data in the JSON body.
+1. API caller sends managed credentials in headers and plaintext data in the JSON body.

 • Authorization bearer token